19 Lessons from Our Clients: How to Choose the Right Software Outsourcing Vendor

 Besides, the technology stack and specialization of developers matter too.
 Generalists are valuable for their broad knowledge base.
 However, narrow specialists add extra value to particular projects.

 Lesson 15.
-Create a performance plan for outsourcing.
+Create a performance plan for an outsourcing vendor.

 Luckily, success and failure in outsourcing projects are manageable and predictable.
-An outsourcing stakeholder should guide and assist a client through the development planning process.
-Examining main risk areas, defining the dimensions of project completion, talking through “red flags” and milestones all illustrate healthy cooperation.
+An outsourcing vendor should guide and assist a client through the development planning process.
+Examining main risk areas, defining the dimensions of project completion, and talking through “red flags” and milestones all illustrate healthy cooperation.

 Agility and flexibility are especially valuable for embracing potential changes inside the project and/or company.
 The knowledge of agile methodology concerns the following aspects:

 - Different engagement models;

 Lesson 17.
 Understand company culture.
 Look for a great fit.

 Corporate culture is not a mere thing but a clear illustration of how management treats employees.
 If an outsourcing vendor strives to retain workers, organizes training, and offers day-to-day benefits, its employee satisfaction and retention rates are probably within healthy limits.
 Often corporate social media pages (Facebook, Twitter, Instagram, or LinkedIn) or Glassdoor reviews can give extra insights into the matter.